-We find large variations between the individual planet measurements in each detector and at each season of the full mission survey (Fig. 2) which we attribute to underestimation of the measurement uncertainty.
-Indeed, the signal from Neptune and Uranus is not expected to vary in time apart from the differences in solid angle which are very small and already taken into account.
+We find large variations between the individual planet measurements in each detector and at each season of the full mission survey (Fig. 2) which we attribute to the underestimation of the measurement uncertainty.
+The signal from Neptune and Uranus is not expected to vary in time apart from the differences in solid angle which are very small and already taken into account.
 While accurately corrected by the timeline aperture photometry algorithm presented here, the limited available spatial sampling of the planet signal at these frequencies could explain part of the variations.
-We therefore decided to include the "seasonal" rms of the measurements (we have 4 observations per bolometer per planet) in the measurement uncertainty.
+We therefore decided to include the seasonal root mean square (rms) of the measurements (we have four observations per bolometer per planet) in the measurement uncertainty.

 The averaged calibration factors for each detector for each planet are in very good agreement.
 The final calibration factors are the means of both planet estimates.
 We compare them to the 2013 Planck release in Fig. 3: the calibration factors changed by 1.9 and 4.1% at 545 and 857 GHz, respectively, which is within the planet modelling uncertainty.
-Combined with other pipeline changes (such as the ADC corrections), the 2015 frequency maps have decreased in brightness by 1.8 and 3.3 % compared to 2013.
+Combined with other pipeline changes (such as the analog-to-digital converter non-linearity corrections), the 2015 frequency maps have decreased in brightness by 1.8 and 3.3% compared to 2013.